Greece In January: Weather & Travel Tips

 What to do in Greece in January

-As we said at the outset, visiting Greece in January can be rewarding for travellers on a budget who are into cultural experiences.
+As we said at the outset, visiting Greece in January can be rewarding for travelers on a budget who are into cultural experiences.
 Alternatively, you could opt to enjoy some winter sports.
 With all that in mind, read on for ideas for what to do in Greece in January.

 Attend local festivals